-1- The prophet chose scribes form among his companions, who wrote down everything that had been inspired to him by Divine Revelation immediately after its revelation.
-They wrote on whatever was available such as parchment, wood, pieces of leather, stones or flat bones.
-According to authentic sources there were twenty nine scribes, the most renowned among whom were the four Orthodox Caliphs, Abu Bakr, Omar, Othman and 'Ali in addition to Muawiya, Al Zubeir Ben Alawwam, Sa'eed ben Al'Aas, Amr ben Al Aas, Ubay ben Ka'b and Zaid ben Thabit.

-- 2- In addition to the scribes who wrote down the inspired Revelation of the verses of the Quran there were others who learnt what was revealed by heart.
+- 1. The Prophet chose scribes from among his companions, who wrote down everything that had been inspired to him by divine revelation immediately after it occurred.
+They wrote on whatever was available, such as parchment, wood, pieces of leather, stones, or flat bones.
+According to authentic Islamic sources there were twenty-nine scribes, the most renowned among whom were the four caliphs, Abu Bakr, 'Omar, 'Othman and 'Ali in addition to Mu'awiya, Al-Zubayr Ibn Al-'Awwam, Sa'eed Ibn Al-'Aas, 'Amr Ibn Al-'Aas, Ubay Ibn Ka'b and Zayd Ibn Thabit. - 2.
+In addition to the scribes who wrote down the inspired revelations of the verses of the Qur'an, there were others who learnt what was revealed by heart.
 This fine tradition has continued throughout the centuries and exists up to this very day.
-There were hundreds of Muslims who learnt the Quran by heart and specialized in reciting it during the prophet's life time.
-The prophet declared that he always revised the recital of the Quran once a year during the month of Ramadan in the presence of the Angel Gabriel, and he revised its recital twice during the last Ramadan of his life.
-The Quran was arranged in its final from according to the prophet's instructions and every single verse was placed exactly as he had commanded. - 3- One years after the prophet's death, seventy of the learned men who had learnt the Quran by heart were slain in the Battle of Al Yamama against Musaylima the liar, Omar ben Al khattab advised the Caliph Abu Bakr to charge Zeid ben Thabit one of the scribes, with collecting the various documents upon which the Quran was written and to have them written in a complete copy that would be easy to refer to.
+There were hundreds of Muslims who learnt the Qur'an by heart and specialized in reciting it during the Prophet's lifetime.
+The Prophet declared that he always revised the recital of the Qur'an once a year during the month of Ramadan in the presence of the Angel Gabriel, and he revised its recital twice during the last

+Ramadan of his life.
+The Qur'an was arranged in its final form according to the Prophet's instructions and every single verse was placed exactly as he had commanded.

+- 3. One year after the Prophet's death, seventy of the learned men who had learnt the Qur'an by heart were killed in the Battle of Al Yamama against Musaylima the liar, and 'Omar Ibn Al-Khattab advised the Caliph Abu Bakr to charge Zayd Ibn Thabit, one of the scribes, with collecting the various documents upon which the Qur'an was written and to have them written in a complete copy that would be easy to refer to.
 Following this a rule was enforced by which manuscripts were considered authentic and accepted or rejected as not being authentic.
-The authentic manuscripts were those that had been dictated by the prophet Muhammad as witnessed by two persons.
-Naturally the Companions of the prophet who had learnt the Quran by heart played an important role in this matter when Zeid ben Thabit completed his mission of recording in writing the whole Quran, he presented it to Abu Bakr who presented it before his death to 'Omar ben Al Khattab who gave it to his daughter Hafsa before his death. - 4- During the Caliphate of "Othman ben 'Affan, a committee of four scribes including Zeid ben Thabit was formed.
-These scribes wrote five copies of the original manuscript preserved by Hafsa, mother of the Faithful.
-One copy was sent to Mecca, another copy to Al Madina and the third copy was sent to Al Basra.
+The authentic manuscripts were those that had been dictated by the Prophet Muhammad as witnessed by two persons.
+Naturally, the companions of the Prophet who had learnt the Our'an by heart played an important role in this matter.
+When Zayd Ibn Thabit completed his mission of recording in writing the whole Qur'an, he presented it to Abu Bakr, who presented it before his death to 'Omar Ibn Al-Khattab, who gave it to his daughter Hafsa before his death. - 4.
+During the Caliphate of 'Othman Ibn 'Affan, a committee of four scribes including Zayd Ibn Thabit was formed.
+These scribes wrote five copies of the original manuscript preserved by Hafsa, Mother of the Faithful.
+One copy was sent to Mecca, another copy to Al-Madina, and the third copy was sent to Al-Basra.
 The fourth and fifth copies were sent to Kufa and to Damascus.
-These four diligent and precise scribes had copied the original authentic manuscript and had also checked it with what the learned men, who had lived during the Prophet's life time had committed to memory.
-This is the Mushaf, namely the Holy Book of the Quran, which has been in circulation in the Muslim world ever since.
+These four diligent and precise scribes had copied the original authentic manuscript and had also checked it with what the learned men who had lived during the Prophet's lifetime had committed to memory.
+This is the Mushaf, namely the holy Book of the Qur'an, which has been in circulation in the Muslim world ever since.